 Weimar cabaret was a feature of late 1920s Germany, which has become known for its high living, vibrant urban life and the popularisation of new styles of music and dance.
-Having previously lived under authoritarian government, where entertainment and social activities were tightly regulated, many Germans thrived on the relaxed social attitudes of Weimar.
+Having previously lived under an authoritarian government, where entertainment and social activities were tightly regulated, many Germans thrived on the relaxed social attitudes of Weimar.
 The influx of American money and the economic revival of the mid to late 1920s encouraged celebration, spending and decadence.
 According to some historians, this extravagance may have been driven by a realisation that this prosperity was both artificial and temporary.
 Many Germans spent big and partied hard, aware that both the economy and the government were destined to fail.
-The late Weimar era was one of liberal ideas, new forms of expression and hedonism (pleasure-seeking).
-Weimar music, dance and entertainment was criticised by radicals on both sides of politics.
+The late Weimar era was marked by liberal ideas, new forms of expression and hedonism (pleasure-seeking).
+Weimar music, dance and entertainment were criticised by radicals on both sides of politics.
 The socialists believed it represented the wastefulness of capitalism; right-wing groups and reactionaries claimed it was evidence of weak government, resulting in moral decay and corruption.

 The late Weimar era, or ‘Golden Age of Weimar’, was particularly known for its cabarets.
 Most cabarets were restaurants or nightclubs where patrons sat at tables and were entertained by a procession of singers, dancers and comedians atop a small stage.
-Cabaret was in fact a French invention that dated back to the 1880s.
+Cabaret was, in fact, a French invention that dated back to the 1880s.
 Perhaps the most famous of all French cabarets, the Moulin Rouge, was notorious for allowing lewd dancing and employing prostitutes as dancers and waitresses.
 The German form, Kabarett, was at first more conservative and low-key.
 Berlin’s first cabaret nightclub dated back to 1901, however during the reign of Kaiser Wilhelm II, German cabarets were not permitted to perform or promote bawdy humour, provocative dancing or political satire.

 After World War I cabarets became enormously popular across Europe – and nowhere were they more popular than Germany.
 The Weimar government’s lifting of censorship saw German cabarets transform and flourish.
 Entertainment in the cabaret of Berlin, Munich and other cities was soon dominated by two themes: sex and politics.
 Stories, jokes, songs and dancing were laced with sexual innuendo.
 As the 1920s progressed this gave way to open displays of nudity, to the point where most German cabarets had at least some topless dancers.
 Some cabarets were patronised by gay men, lesbians and transvestites; once forced to conceal their sexuality, they seized upon the liberality of the cabaret scene to openly display and discuss it.
 The reactionaries and wowsers loathed it, of course.
 The Austrian writer Stefan Zweig condemned Berlin’s cabaret scene, and the effect it was having on the nation’s social fabric: